What and when is International OpenCon Catalonia?

 What if I register and then I cannot attend?

 Sorry, we cannot reimburse you.
-But (you cancel at the very last moment) odds are you will be able to pass on your reservation to someone else.
+But (unless you cancel at the very last moment) odds are you will be able to pass on your reservation to someone else.
 Note however that acceptance of a replacement person is subject to confirmation by us, so please contact us to formalise the change before money changes hands.

 What if the meeting needs to be cancelled?